wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ![alerts_basic_fire_resolve](images/alerts_basic_fire_resolve.png)

-**Example 2**
+## Alert Lifecycle Example

-In the example shown in the screen shot below, the threshold for the alert is set to 50%.
-The event window from 09:34-09:35 identifies the interval during which the metric crossed the threshold going up.
-The event window from 09:39-09:40 identifies the interval during with the metric crossed the threshold going down.
-The settings for the alert were **Alert fires** = 2 minutes, **Alert resolves** = 2 minutes, and **Checking Frequency** = 1 minute.
-The alert fires around 09:37:09 and resolves at 09:41:59.
+Suppose the threshold for the alert is set to 50%, and so a true value is > 50% and a false value is <= 50%.
+Settings for the alert are **Alert fires** = 2 minutes, **Alert resolves** = 2 minutes, and **Checking Frequency** = 1 minute.

+In the chart below:
+* An event window from 09:34 to 09:35 identifies the interval during which the metric crossed the threshold going up.
+* An event window from 09:39 to 09:40 identifies the interval during which the metric crossed the threshold going down.
+* The alert fires around 09:37:09 and resolves at 09:41:59.

 ![Alert fires](images/alert_fire.png)

+Why does the alert fire when it does?
+* An alert check occurs at 09:37:09, and takes into account the 2 [summarization data points](#data-granularity-for-alert-checking) at 09:35 and 09:36.
+The value of each summarization data point is true, because it is the average of actual reported values that are all > 50%.
+* The alert check causes the alert to fire, because it finds at least one true value and no false values among the summarization data points in the time window.

+Why does the alert resolve when it does?
+* An alert check occurs at 09:41:59, and takes into account the 2 [summarization data points](#data-granularity-for-alert-checking) at 09:39 and 09:40.
+The value of each summarization data point is false:
+  - The point at 09:40 is the average of the values (all <= 50%) that were reported from 09:40 to 09:40:59.
+  - The point at 09:39 is the average of the values (some > 50%, some <= 50%) that were reported from 09:39 to 09:39:59.
+The resulting average is < 50%.
+* Because the alert check finds at no true values among the summarization data points in the time window, it causes the alert to resolve.

 <!---  combine this with best practices